The contact process with fitness on random trees: Proof of Theorem

 \textbf{Lower bound for $H_2$.} Let $t>S$.
 We break down $H_2(t)$ into a product of conditional probabilities as follows

 where

 We can lower bound $h(t)$ by ignoring all the possible infections other than the infection of $v$ at time $t-S$, we have

 where $\mathbb{P}_{\{v\}}$ denote the law of the process with $v$ initially infected.
-Moreover, by ignoring one child of $v$ and considering the star of size $k$ centered at $v$, the same argument as in Step 1 applies and we deduce that
+Moreover, by ignoring one child of $v$ and considering the star of size $k$ centered at $v$, the same argument as before applies and we deduce that